-Since it's founding in 1903, Lazare Kaplan International Inc. (LKI) has been an acknowledged leader among the world's top diamond cutting and polishing companies.
+Since itcs founding in 1903, Lazare Kaplan International Inc. (LKI) has been an acknowledged leader among the worldcs top diamond cutting and polishing companies.
 LKI was the first U.S. company specializing in diamond manufacturing to become publicly listed on a major U.S. stock exchange (AMEX).
 By virtue of such listing, the firm is subject to the fullest oversight of U.S. securities and exchange laws and regulations.
 No other company in its field worldwide is subject to comparably stringent disclosure and compliance requirements.

-In addition, LKI has taken a leading role in developing self-regulatory industry protocols and procedures to promote ethical conduct.
+In addition, LKI has assumed a leadership role in developing self-regulatory industry protocols and procedures to promote ethical conduct.